TheEzeJC/ERDeathCounter/README.md

 Future Redesigns:
 - Automatically update in realtime everytime a file updates.
 Ex: Friend dies and the program automatically updates the output file.
+- Using ALT with a stream deck does not work.
+Use other keys.
 - idk lol